Dr David Ferenbach

 - Maximillian Reck – PhD Student (co-supervisor)

 Acute kidney injury (AKI) predominantly affects the elderly and is increasing in incidence.
 It complicates over 7% of hospital admissions and carries a high risk of morbidity and mortality.
 I have previously demonstrated that this aging associated susceptibility is also present in a mouse model of AKI and can be modified via therapies targeting the innate immune system.

 There is also an increasing recognition that the elderly survivors of AKI often do not achieve the complete renal recovery classically reported in the young, instead going on to develop chronic kidney disease with its associated sequelae.
 Importantly, no specific treatments exist to promote recovery, and there is an unmet need for therapies to promote early and complete resolution of renal injury.

 The processes underlying these altered reparative responses seen in the elderly remain poorly understood, and would be of potential wider relevance to other pathologies associated with aging such as myocardial infarction and ischaemic stroke.
 Dissecting the key cell types and phenotypic changes associated with response of the aging kidney to AKI should permit the rational design of novel therapies.

 I graduated in Medicine from Edinburgh University with an intercalated honours degree in Pathology.
-After house jobs in Edinburgh I moved to Glasgow as a senior house officer on the Royal Infirmary medical rotation.
-After a spell as the SHO3 in Renal Medicine at the Glasgow Royal and Western Infirmaries I returned to Edinburgh as a Specialist Registrar in Nephrology.
+After HO posts in Edinburgh and SHO/SHO3 posts in the Glasgow Royal and Western Infirmaries I returned to Edinburgh in 2003 as a Specialist Registrar in Nephrology.